ristau/Tweetster/README.md

    - [X] Contains a section with the users basic stats: # tweets, # following, # followers
 - [X] Home Timeline: Tapping on a user image should bring up that user's profile page
 - [X] Compose Page: User can compose a new tweet by tapping on a compose button.
-Profile view segue is correctly called from hometimeline, but VC does not appear.

 The following **optional** features are implemented:

 - [X] When composing, you should have a countdown for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page
    - [ ] Implement the paging view for the user description.
    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect